Hurricane Ida will likely be ‘catastrophic’ category 4, governor warns

 The storm will make landfall on Sunday afternoon

-Hurricane Ida, the massive hurricane set to make contact with Louisiana tomorrow, is looking even stronger than expected, governor John Bel Edwards said at a press conference on Friday.
+Hurricane Ida, the massive storm set to make contact with Louisiana on Sunday, is looking even stronger than expected, governor John Bel Edwards said at a press conference on Friday.

 “Hurricane Ida is rapidly intensifying and the situation is changing it seems by the hour,” he said during his remarks.
 “We now believe there is a strong likelihood this will be a category 4 storm at landfall, that’s how quickly the storm is developing.”